Submitting Time Reports

 Community Service/Outreach generally involves direct contact with and, therefore, impact on members of the public.
 It includes such things as time spent working in a booth at a community event, working with children or adults in an educational activity related to the Texas Master Naturalist (TMN) mission, as well as serving on committees and participating in activities aligned with and approved by the TMN program.
 (Activities performed as a member of another organization are not creditable as TMN volunteer service hours.)

 You must report the impact, i.e., the number of people the activity directly affected.
 State HQ defines direct impact as having a basically captive audience for the duration of the event you are reporting.
 So, if you lead a 1 hour nature hike attended by 6 children and 8 adults, you would report them on the impact portion of your time report.
 If you work our booth at Nature Fest, there is no direct impact even though you may talk to dozens of people, as they are free to come and go.
-On the other hand, if you lead nature hikes at Nature Fest, you would be having a direct impact on the hikers and report them.
+On the other hand, if you lead nature hikes at Nature Fest, you would have a direct impact on the hikers and report them.

 What if I have an idea or know of an activity that has not been approved by the chapter?